holdmypotion/canvas-to-notes/README.md

 This plugin was **fully created by AI** using **Claude Sonnet 4.5**.
 The complete implementation plan and development process can be found in `.ai/thoughts/Canvas-to-Notes-Plugin-Plan.md`.

-The AI:
-- Designed the architecture and modular code structure
-- Implemented all features following Obsidian plugin best practices
-- Handled edge cases and error scenarios
-- Generated comprehensive documentation

-This demonstrates the capability of AI-assisted development for creating production-ready Obsidian plugins from concept to completion.

 ## License

 MIT